simula/hyper-kvasir/README.md

 The full dataset can be dowloaded via: https://osf.io/mh9sj/?view_only=84c44cf06bfa4291adf93e5d9e569892

-The preprint describing the data can be accessed via: https://osf.io/mkzcq
+The paper describing the data can be accessed via: https://www.nature.com/articles/s41597-020-00622-y

 Here you will find the files used to prepare the dataset, create the baseline experiments, and the official k-fold splits of the dataset.